ducdvu/my_space/content/publication/mascthesis.md

 #caption = "My caption :smile:"

 +++
-A data-driven method to reduce training sample size to mitigate careful model tuning required when using transfer learning for Alzheimer's disease classification.
+A data-driven method to bbbbbbbbbbbbbb.

 In *IEEE Access*, 2019.